-First you want to carefully crack each egg so you can reserve lengthwise halves.
+STEP 1.
+Carefully crack each egg so you can reserve lengthwise halves.
 If you are lucky, you may be able to get 2 halves from each egg.
 Rinse each shell and pat it dry,

 You need at least 5 halves to make a rainbow assortment of crystal geodes.
 The egg inside can be discarded or cooked and eaten as you only need the shell.
 Cooking eggs is a great example of irreversible change!

-You will want to set up your 5 cups in a location where they won’t be disturbed.
-Pour ¾ cup of the mixture into each cup.
+STEP 3.
+Set up 5 separate cups in a location where they won’t be disturbed.
+Pour ¾ cup of the borax mixture into each cup.
 Next, you can add food coloring and stir.
 This will give you colored geodes.

 If your solution cools too quickly, impurities will not have a chance to fall out of the mixture and crystals may look disorganized and irregular.
 Generally crystals are quite uniform in shape.

-Put an eggshell down into each cup making sure the inside of the shell is face up.
-You want the eggshells to get into the cups while the water is still very hot.
+STEP 4.
+Place an eggshell down into each cup making sure the inside of the shell is face up.
+You want to put the eggshells into the cups while the water is still very hot.
 Work quickly.

 When you see some good crystal growth, remove the shells from the cups and let dry on paper towels overnight.
 Although the crystals are quite strong, handle your eggshells geodes carefully.